-- Reserve your campsite.
+Reserve your campsite.
 Wilgus State Park has a pretty small campground.
 Make your reservations early to ensure you get a spot (remember – site #16).
+You can also rent one of four camping cabins if you aren’t into roughing it.
 Wilgus State Park is open from the end of April until Columbus Day weekend.

-- Book your trip.
+Book your trip with Great River Outfitters.
 The shuttle service to Great River Outfitters runs on Wednesdays, Fridays, and Saturdays, departing at 9 am.
 You have to reserve a spot at the ranger station by 5pm the day before your trip.
-Read all about trip specifics here.

 A paddling trip down the Connecticut River a perfect way to spend a summer day in Vermont, and Great River Outfitters makes it accessible and affordable for all ages and abilities.
 Now that we’ve experienced the magic of the Connecticut River, we’re planning even bigger adventures.
 We’ll keep you posted…

 A Few Resources for Exploring This Part of Vermont and the Connecticut River

 In the meantime, please pin this post for later –